Medical and pharmaceutical specialists will find below information on advising athletes and collaborating with Antidoping Switzerland.

 Antidoping Switzerland has set application criteria for frequently demanded exemptions (see link above).
 These criterias define the requirements for the medical dossier to be submitted.

 Beta-2 agonists (S3) and Glucocorticoids are included in the Prohibited List and are therefore prohibited in sport.
 There are clearly defined permitted exceptions with both groups of substances.
-The doping status of asthma medication is dependent on the substances contained, the dose and the method of administration: There are prohibited and permitted asthma medications as well as asthma medications which are only permitted up to a certain dosing threshold.
+The doping status of asthma medication is dependent on the substances contained, the dose and the route of administration: There are prohibited and permitted asthma medications as well as asthma medications which are only permitted up to a certain dosing threshold.
 These dosing thresholds are detailed in the Global DRO reference system for the relevant products under ‘conditional’.

 Publications / Professional Ethics / Guidelines